christran85-cyber/enterprise-security-operations-lab/README.md

 - The intended control is active
 - The required service remains operational

-This process transforms vulnerability scanning into a complete vulnerability-management lifecycle.
+This transforms vulnerability assessment into a complete vulnerability-management lifecycle.

 ---